 The goal of Hope Supply Co. is just that, to supply hope to at-risk and homeless families and children.
 Sorting, counting, and labeling to prepare supplies to be given out are the main volunteer activities.
 Volunteer days are Wednesdays, Fridays, and Saturdays.

 If you want to help but aren’t able to donate time, they also need supplies.

 Another great way to give is to create a hope in a box.
 These can be either hygiene knits or a birthday box for a specific gender/age range of your choice!

 Ages: Any Age

-Any age can pick an angel off a tree!
+Kids of any age can pick an angel off a tree!
 This is a great way to introduce the idea of giving and not just receiving for the holidays.
-My kids picked out a child their same age and they were surprised their wishlist was much like their own Christmas lists.
+My kids picked out a child their same age and they were surprised their wish list was much like their own Christmas lists.
 They were thrilled to know they would be putting smiles on other children’s faces.